 35 The computation method for contributory health services may underestimate the size of benefit received by individual that use health services provided by social security system.
 This is because a fraction of individuals who contribute to social security system not necessarily use that health system.
 In some cases, when the individual has private health insurance, they would rather to use private health services.
-At this way, the effect on final income is a lower bound for those individuals that effectively use the contributive health services country by residence (urban or rural) and ethnic group (indigenous/ nonindigenous).
-These values were imputed to equivalent population segments of ENIGFAM 2010.
-With this method, we have some household that are beneficiaries from health services provided by social security institute and some households that receive benefits from public health services.
+At this way, the effect on final income is a lower bound for those individuals that effectively use the contributive health services a Income Inequality